ProfessorNavigator/mlinpxplugin/README.md

 `cmake --build _build`\
 `cmake --install _build`

-Also you mast set prefix by CMAKE_INSTALL_PREFIX option (it can be /uctr64 or /mingw64 for example).
+Also you must set prefix by CMAKE_INSTALL_PREFIX option (it can be /uctr64 or /mingw64 for example).

 ## Dependencies
 You need [MyLibrary](https://github.com/ProfessorNavigator/mylibrary) (version >= 4.0), built with option USE_PLUGINS set to `ON`.
 Also you may need git (to clone repository).